Metaform/cx-recommendations/doc/ssi/issuer-service/issuer.modules.md

 - checks for automatic renewal, e.g. if keys are configured with a max lifetime
 - send out events when a key is rotated
 - reacts to manual action via some management API

+## VcIssuanceModule

+Its job is to
+- accept issuance requests coming in through the Issuance API
+- create VerifiableCredentials based on `VcDefinitions`
+-